Neural Distributed Image Compression using Common Information: Experiments

-We also present a visual comparison of the performance of the models proposed in \citet{balle2018}, \citet{DSIN} (referred to as DSIN), and proposed models in Fig.~\ref{fig:images}.
-Notice that the model by \citet{balle2018} fails to capture the colours at very low bit rates, as illustrated in Fig.~\ref{fig:sub1}, unlike DSIN and ours.
+We also present a visual comparison of the performance of the models proposed in Fig.~\ref{fig:images}.
+Notice that the Ballé2018 model fails to capture the colours at very low bit rates, as illustrated in Fig.~\ref{fig:images}, unlike DSIN and ours.
 Moreover, our model successfully captures the textures and details of colours and objects in the background, while DSIN has a blurring effect on the image.
-This is because the DSIN model operates by first reconstructing the image based on the compressed description provided by the encoder, then finding the offset of corresponding patches in the intermediate reconstructions of the input and correlated images when passed through their baseline autoencoder, and then using the corresponding patches from the original side information image to refine patches in the intermediate reconstruction of the input image.
-If the intermediate reconstructions are not of a high quality to begin with, it can cause the wrong patches to be recognized as the corresponding, correlated patches between the input image and side information.
-This can cause distortions in the reconstructed image like the introduction of foreign artifacts that are not present in the original image, as shown in Fig.~\ref{fig:images}.
-Our model operates instead by overlaying the structural details sent by the encoder over the texture details extracted from the side information.
-This is illustrated in Fig.~\ref{fig:common_private}.
+This is because the DSIN model operates by first reconstructing the image based on the compressed description provided by the encoder, then finding the offset of corresponding patches (using the side information finder block in their model) in the intermediate reconstructions of the input and correlated images when passed through their baseline autoencoder, and then using the corresponding patches from the original side information image to refine patches in the intermediate reconstruction of the input image.
+If the intermediate reconstructions are not of a high quality to begin with, it can cause the wrong patches to be recognized as the corresponding patches in the side information image.
+This causes distortions in the reconstructed image, leading to low MS-SSIM values.
+Our model operates instead by overlaying the content details sent by the encoder over the structural and texture details extracted from the side information.
+This is illustrated in Fig.~\ref{fig:ablation_common_private}.
 We generate the visualizations of the private and common information by passing them individually through the decoder while setting the other to zero.
-It is observed that the common information captures the colors and texture information, which explains why our model is able to capture them at very low bit rates.
-It is also noted by \citet{DSIN} that using side information helps to capture the colors at lower bit rates.
-We also note in Fig.~\ref{fig:sub1_cpr} and \ref{fig:sub4_cpr} that as the bit rate is increased, the encoder is allowed to send more structural information; and therefore, the decoder tends to extract less definite structural details and more global color and texture details from the side information.
+It is observed that the common information captures the colors and texture information, which explains why our model is able to capture them even at very low bit rates.
+We also note in Fig.~\ref{fig:ablation_common_private} that as the bit rate is increased, the encoder is allowed to send more content and structural information; and therefore, the decoder tends to extract less definite content details and more global color and texture details from the side information.